-Pick a simple color palette and only pack clothes that fit that palette.
-I wear blues and grays.
+Pick a simple, neutral color palette and only pack clothes that fit that palette.

 By sticking to a simple color palette, you can maximize the number of outfits for the clothes that you’re bringing.
 Everything should match.
 Anything can be worn with anything else.

 For example, four shirts and four pairs of pants should yield sixteen, not four, outfits.
 Four tops times four bottoms equals sixteen outfits (4 * 4 = 16).

 Bring pieces, not complete outfits, to maximize the number of looks that your travel wardrobe can yield.